nuage-studio/pulumi-aws-tracking-pipeline/example/README.md

 # Amplify Analytics Example

-This project contains a simple JavaScript website using the Amplify library which sends test events to an AWS Pinpoint application, such as the one created by the `nuage:aws:Analytics` component.
+This project contains a simple JavaScript website using the Amplify library which sends test events to an AWS Pinpoint application and a Google Analytics property, such as the ones created by the `nuage:aws:Analytics` component.

 To run this example you will need node.js version 12 or higher.
 You will also need the AWS CLI (with correctly configured credentials) and the [Amplify CLI](https://aws-amplify.github.io/docs/).